gltrost/Microbiomics/Running_Journal.md

 Is there a way to be more consistent with my findings, or was this the best I could do?
 I will be exploring that more this week.

-But I have more questions: Why are we taking the intersetion necesarily?
+But I have more questions: Why are we taking the intersetion necessarily?
 Why not take a bi-intersection union, like for `{A,B,C}` find `(A n B) U (C n A) U (B n C)` ?
 Not all genes necesarily correlate to a disease at equal weights.